Vaccination of the Beef Herd

 Injectable Vaccines

-Traditionally most of our vaccines were originally administered by injection either subcutaneously (under the skin) or intramuscularly.
+Most of our vaccines are administered by injection either subcutaneously (under the skin) or intramuscularly.
 These types of vaccines tend to be best at stimulating systemic immunity although they may create some level of mucosal immunity as well.

 Intranasal Vaccines